JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 training_data, validation_data = random_split(dataset, [0.8, 0.2], generator=generator)
 ```

-We can then use pytorch's `random_split` function to split the dataset into our training and validation sets, and we'll later use a `DataLoader` to get the batches of data for our model within the training and validation loops.
+We can then use Pytorch's `random_split` function to split the dataset into our training and validation sets, and we'll later use a `DataLoader` to get the batches of data for our model within the training and validation loops.

 ## Model Architectures